Alte Brücke (Frankfurt): Bridge towers

 The two bridge towers are mentioned the first time in historical documents of 1306, when the towers had been destroyed by flood and melting ice.
 In 1342, the Sachsenhausen tower became a victim of flood again, but was reconstructed promptly.
 Its attic was decorated with five small towerlets.
 In 1729, it received a turret clock.

 The Frankfurt bridge tower was decorated with plentiful paintings: In 1392, the passageway was painted with a fresco of Jesus' passion; around 1500, the city council decided to supplement it with a so-called Judensau.
 Despite protests by the Jewish community, this testimony of public antisemitism stayed in place until the tower was demolished; it even was renewed multiple times.

 On the south side (the bridge side), since 1502, the tower facade bore a sundial and a Reichsadler; on the north side (the city side) it showed an eagle.
 The same situation has been preserved until today on the Eschenheimer Turm.
 In 1610, painter Philipp Uffenbach added an illustration of the "Brückenfreiheit" ("bridge freedom").

 The gates of the bridge towers were closed at night, preventing anyone from passing the bridge during the night.

 Because the Frankfurt bridge tower was constructed earlier than the other tower, it was also called the Alter Brückenturm ("old bridge tower").
 It served as a dungeon, and in 1693 the torture infrastructure was moved from the "Katharinenpforte" to this tower.
-In 1616, the heads of Vincenz Fettmilch and three other leaders of the "Fettmilch-Aufstand" ("Fettmilch riot") were exhibited at the south side of the tower.
+In 1616, the heads of Vincenz Fettmilch and three other leaders of the Fettmilch uprising were exhibited at the south side of the tower.
 Johann Wolfgang von Goethe reported in "Dichtung und Wahrheit" that these heads still hung there 150 years later.
 One of the heads even persisted until the final deconstruction of the tower in 1801.
 The Sachsenhausen bridge tower had already been demolished in 1769.
 Following its example, the large townhall tower, the "Langer Franz" ("tall Franz") was constructed at the beginning of the 20th century.